Sir Thomas More and Family: Description and composition

-The Fire and Destruction
+Destruction

 In 1752, the original painting was destroyed in a fire at Schloss Kremsier (Kroměříž Castle), the Moravian residence of Carl von Liechtenstein, archbishop of Olomouc.
 The fire also destroyed a significant number of other valuable artworks housed at the castle.
 The loss of Holbein’s original is considered a major cultural tragedy, as it was regarded as one of the finest examples of early English Renaissance portraiture.Guy, John (2009). ‘‘A Daughter’s Love: Thomas More and his Dearest Meg’’.
 Houghton Mifflin Harcourt. p.172.

 Legacy

 Roy Strong, a prominent British art historian, called Sir Thomas More and His Family “arguably the greatest and most innovative work of [Holbein’s] English period.”
 Strong also described it as “the earliest portrait conversation piece in English painting, at least a century ahead of its time,” and noted that “its destruction means we lost the greatest single visual artefact to epitomize the aims and ideals of the early Renaissance in England.”

 Despite the loss, the painting has left a lasting impact on the development of portraiture, particularly in England.
 Its composition, focusing on intellectual and familial relationships, set a precedent for future depictions of domestic life.
 The portrait continues to be referenced in discussions of Renaissance art and the portrayal of humanist ideals.